Classes will start on time. Clients should arrive 10 minutes prior to scheduled start of class.

 If you feel yourself losing your temper, stop training.

 Read your dog carefully so you know when he is becoming stressed.
 Signs of stress might be looking away from you, partially closing his eyes, a droopy tail, lips pressed tightly together, and trying to get away from you.
-IF you see these signs, back up and make the exercise earlier.
+IF you see these signs, back up and make the exercise easier.

-If you are having trouble with one part of the training, move on to something else and come back to the trouble spot later.
+If you are having trouble with one part of the training, move onto something else and come back to the trouble spot later.

 Be more stubborn than your dog is.